amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

      ./scripts/supabase/provision_lane_env.sh work
      ./scripts/supabase/provision_lane_env.sh codex
      ```
-     The script keeps digest-pinned image references (e.g. `VECTOR_IMAGE`) in sync with `ops/supabase/images.lock.json` so new
+    The script keeps digest-pinned image references in sync with `ops/supabase/images.lock.json` so new containers launch with
-     containers launch with the expected versions.
+    the expected versions.
    - Add `--random-pg-password` to request random password generation explicitly (the deploy workflow does this automatically).
    - Interactive password entry:
      ```bash